 You are at high risk of developing osteoporosis.
 About 61 per cent of people in the high-risk group have osteoporosis.
 Get your bone mass checked by a doctor.

 You have a moderate risk of developing osteoporosis.
 About 15 per cent of people in this group have osteoporosis.
 See a doctor find out if you have other risk factors.

 Your risk of having osteoporosis is low.
 Only about 3 per cent of people in this group have osteoporosis.
 But do see a doctor if you have any of the risk factors.

 These supplements make sure the body has enough of these substances to help the osteoporosis medicine work.

-Taking human replacement therapy for a long time comes with risks.
-If you are using this therapy only to prevent osteoporosis, you should know there are other options that also work as well
+Taking hormone replacement therapy for a long time comes with risks.
+If you are using this therapy only to prevent osteoporosis, you should know there are other options that also work as well.

 You can prevent osteoporosis by:

 Taking more calcium, such as in dairies like milk and cheese

 Regular exercise: This is the best way to keep your bones strong and healthy

 Health Promotion Board